 RUM infers the name and category of the resource provider from the resource URL host part.
 If the resource URL host matches the current page URL host, the category is set to first party.
 Otherwise, the category will be cdn, analytics, or social for example.

-To resolve this, enable extended data collection for resources subject to CORS by adding the Timing-Allow-Origin HTTP response header to your cross-origin resources.
+To collect detailed resource timings, add the Timing-Allow-Origin HTTP response header to your cross-origin resources.
 For example, to grant access to the resource timing to any origin, use Timing-Allow-Origin: *.
-Find more about CORS on the MDN Web Docs
+For more information about CORS, see Cross-origin timing information in the MDN Web Docs.

 Further Reading